What Is a Wheat Allergy?

 Wheat Allergy Causes

-Foods with wheat protein include:
+The most common foods with wheat protein include:

 Durum, durum flour, and durum wheat